PCMartinzzon/Norrland/README.md

 -More realistic ammount from harvesting, some things gives you more and some gives you less -You will harvest more wood in snow biome
 -you will get more sand in the desert
+-you will get iron ore in the wasteland
 -Get less EXP from killing zombies
 	Normal zombie -22,67 %
 	Feral Zombie -16,67 %